uccser/cs-unplugged/docs/source/getting_started/contributing_guide.rst

   If it has, add a comment to the existing issue (even if the issue is closed) instead of opening a new one.

-How do I submit a (good) issue or suggestion?
+How do I Submit a Good Issue or Suggestion?
 ------------------------------------------------------------------------------

 Issues are tracked in the GitHub issue tracker (if you've never used